RyanDuff613/ManyToMany.Solution/README.md

 #### By: Ryan Duff

 ## Description
 A Todo List Application created with ASP.NET Core MVC.
+An example project for creating a Many-to-Many Relationship in an Asp.Net Core MVC with Entity.
+Checkout the project roadmap in Notes.md!

 ## Technologies Used
 - C#